hiimbex/hiimbex.github.io/_posts/2021-11-10-pandemic-puzzling.md

 <img src="/images/posts/puzzles/67.JPG" style="width:750px;"/>
 <br>
 The next day I worked on the puzzle was the Saturday of the next weekend.
 Puzzling was mainly a weekend morning/afternoon activity for me, as I was usually busy with work during the hours that got the best daylight.
-Speaking of which, good lighting is key to an successful puzzle assembly experience.
+Speaking of which, good lighting is key to a successful puzzle assembly experience.
 On this day I accomplished more sections, built out the sky further and began sorting the increasingly terrifying quantity of pieces that did not yet fit into a distinct section.

 <img src="/images/posts/puzzles/68.JPG" style="width:750px;"/>
 <br>